apache/pulsar-site/docs/admin-get-started.md

 To manage topics using pulsar-admin CLI, complte the following steps.

+1. Set the service URL.

+2. Create a partitioned topic.

+3. Update the number of a partition.

+4. Produce messages to the topic.

+5. Check the stats of the topic.

+6. Delete the topic.

 **Prerequisites**

 - Install and start Pulsar standalone.
 This tutorial runs Pulsar 2.11 as an example.

+**Steps**

 **Step 1:** Set the service URLs to point to the broker service in [client.conf](https://github.com/apache/pulsar/blob/master/conf/client.conf).